-No Objection Certificate (NOC) from the lender bank/regulatory body/investigative agency
+No Objection Certificate (NOC) from the lender bank/regulatory body/investigative agency is required to honour such contractual obligation, such remittance due to the invocation will not constitute fresh financial commitment and hence NOC shall not be required.

 Any person resident in India having an account appearing as a Non-Performing Asset (NPA) or is classified as wilful defaulter or is under investigation by a financial sector regulator/ investigative agency shall obtain an NOC from the lender bank/regulatory body/investigative agency concerned before making financial commitment or undertaking disinvestment.